Management of post-traumatic stress disorder: Art therapy

 Art therapy may alleviate trauma-induced emotions, such as shame and anger.
 Through careful choice of art subject and form, such as self portraits, trauma survivors' are likely to build self confidence.
 Art therapy also has an established history of being used to treat veterans, with the American Art Therapy Association documenting its use as early as 1945.
 In addition, it has offered more reduction in trauma symptoms than just psychotherapy alone.

 Children's Accelerated Trauma Treatment

 Children's Accelerated Trauma Treatment (CATT) is a holistic trauma-focused therapy that fuses cognitive behavioural theory with creative arts methods, whilst taking a human rights and child-centred approach to treatment.

 CATT was initially created for children and adolescents at least 4 years old.
 However, CATT has since been used with individuals of all ages, including adults.
 Developed by Carlotta Raby in 1997 in London, CATT is based on empirical research and is UK NICE guidance and World Health Organisation (WHO) guidance compliant for PTSD and complex trauma treatments.

 A 2021 Gaza study found CATT to be an effective treatment for symptoms of trauma in children and young people, including PTSD.

+Internal Family Systems therapy

+Internal Family Systems (IFS) therapy focuses on non-pathological plural identity, and the patient understanding their multiple personalities and ultimately leading them to become part of the conscious self.

+IFS therapy is endorsed as an effective PTSD treatment by the bestselling book "The Body Keeps the Score".

+Psychomotor therapy

+Psychomotor therapy (PMT) (also known as body psychotherapy (BPT) and somatic therapy) can help restore repressed memories through physical action.
+PMT is a common general psychological technique in the Netherlands.

+Psychomotor therapy is endorsed as an effective PTSD treatment by the bestselling book "The Body Keeps the Score".

+Neurofeedback therapy

+Neurofeedback therapy visibly shows patients aspects of their state of mind, and helps them learn to move their thinking from unwanted states to wanted ones.

+Neurofeedback therapy is endorsed as an effective PTSD treatment by the bestselling book "The Body Keeps the Score".

+Drama therapy

+Drama therapy helps patients understand and express aspects of their traumatic experiences.

+Drama therapy is endorsed as an effective PTSD treatment by the bestselling book "The Body Keeps the Score".